getcanoe/canoe/README.md

 make
 ```

-On success, the Chrome extension will be located at: `browser-extensions/chrome/canoe-chrome-extension`.
+On success, the Chrome extension will be in `build` (or `canoe-chrome-extension.zip`).
 To install it go to `chrome://extensions/` in your browser and ensure you have the 'developer mode' option enabled in the settings.
-Then click on "Load unpacked chrome extension" and choose the directory mentioned above.
+Then click on "Load unpacked chrome extension" and drag and drop the build directory.

+Launch the app from `chrome://apps`.

+You may also want to enable debugging by enabling `chrome://flags/#debug-packed-apps`.
+Then right click in Canoe window for debugging.

 ## About Canoe
 ...details to come...